lokesh1729/lokesh1729-com-gatsby/content/posts/2022-12-26---kafka-internals-learn-kafka-in-depth-part-2.md

 CreateTime: 1672041637310 keySize: -1 valueSize: 5 sequence: -1 headerKeys: [] payload: world
 ```

 The explanation of the above output is self-explanatory except for a few properties. `payload` is the actual data that was pushed to kafka. `offset` tells how far the current message is from zero index. `producerId` and `produerEpoch` are used in delivery guarantee semantics.
-We will discuss about this in later blog posts.

-We will learn about `.index` and `.timeindex` files soon.
+We will discuss about them in the later blog posts.
+We will learn about `.index` and `.timeindex` files below.

 ## Partition Key